Gildofj/PharmaGOBackend/README.md

 CREATE DATABASE pharmago;

 # Create user (if needed)
-CREATE USER gildofj WITH PASSWORD 'your_password';
+CREATE USER 'your_username' WITH PASSWORD 'your_password';

 # Grant privileges
-GRANT ALL PRIVILEGES ON DATABASE pharmago TO gildofj;
+GRANT ALL PRIVILEGES ON DATABASE pharmago TO 'your_username';
 ```

 #### Option B: Using Docker